karx/karx.github.io/kaaro/4d-viewer/README.md

 So for a 4D entity, it must/might be `3D` + `meta`.
 This `3D` would be:
-- A projection of the 4D scene on the front Cube.
+- A projection of the 4D construct  on the front Cube.
 - While traversing this 4D space, we would see the 3D scene animate, elongate and get lost into infinity, not change.

 The following is true when NOT working on a celestial scale or a microscopic scale,